 Receipts are proof of expenses.
 It comes in several forms and helps account for money spent.
-A purchase made using a credit card comes with an invoice given to the customer at the time of sale.
+For example, a purchase made using a credit card comes with an invoice given to the customer at the time of sale.
 These receipts should be collected from all the cardholders and stored for future reference.

-With the receipts in hand, finance teams can now match credit card statements to reported business expenses.
+Finance teams should match credit card statements to reported business expenses with the receipts.
 Businesses can do this with the help of any preferred system for reconciling.

 There are always chances of error, either with or without intention.
-These errors can be corrected if you notify your bank at the earliest.
-Ensure timely action by reporting any unauthorized activities or fraudulent behavior.
+Thus, your finance teams need to be careful in identifying and notifying the bank authorities in cases of mistakes.
+In addition, ensure timely action by reporting any unauthorized activities or fraudulent behavior.

-Some examples of commonly occurring errors with card reconciliations are:
+Some examples of commonly occurring errors with business credit card reconciliations are:

 Most companies reconcile credit card expenses with paper-based and spreadsheet-driven methods.
-This process is not only inefficient but also forces employees to put in long hours of manual labor.
-This, in the end, only results in more inefficiencies and loopholes in the process.
+Unfortunately, this process is inefficient and forces employees to work long hours of manual labor.
+This also results in more inefficiencies and loopholes in the process.
 Given below are some challenges that can hinder your finance team's progress:

 For employees, reconciling corporate credit card expenses means entering data without making an error.
 Even a single missing number or double entry can put the employee's reimbursement on hold.
 Also, routinely submitting expense reports to get back their own money can affect employee happiness.

 For finance teams, inaccuracy and inefficiencies in the credit card reconciliation process make the company vulnerable to financial exposure.
-Also, the traditional methods of reconciliation include a high-involvement of employees but do little to remove human-prone errors.
+Also, the traditional reconciliation methods include a high involvement of employees but do little to remove human-prone errors.

-Corporate credit cards have helped revolutionize the speed and efficiency of payments in businesses.
+Corporate credit cards have helped revolutionize the speed and efficiency of business payments.
 But this also implies a high volume of transactions.
-With the ever-growing number of transactions, the chances of missing human errors, duplicate submissions, and inaccurate information also get higher.
+Moreover, the ever-growing number of transactions increases the chances of missing human errors, duplicate submissions, and inaccurate information.

 The traditional approach to credit card reconciliation offers no quick and coherent method to find policy violations.
-Employees have to painstakingly go through every transaction to make sure expenses are following the company's travel and expense policies.
+Instead, employees must painstakingly go through every transaction to ensure expenses follow the company's travel and expense policies.
 This further adds to the delay.

 The manual corporate credit card reconciliation process is time-consuming, costly, and laborious.
-Additionally, if not done right, it can pose a huge threat to the financial health of your business.
+Additionally, if not done right, it can pose a massive threat to the financial health of your business.
 The modern approach to ensure a high benchmark of accuracy and efficiency is by implementing an automated expense management software.

 Opting for an automated solution over a manual system can help your business overcome these challenges:

 Your team (employees and finance teams) end up wasting a lot of time manually inputting, verifying, and approving business expenses.
-Sadly, irrespective of all the time and effort they put in, duplicate and fraudulent entries still slip by.
+Sadly, regardless of their time and effort, duplicate and fraudulent entries still slip by.
 You can negate this by using a software that eliminates manual data entry and manual data verification.

-An expense management software gives the ability to extract transaction details from the receipts virtually.
+An expense management software can extract transaction details from the receipts virtually.
 Hence, expenses can be submitted, approved, processed, and reimbursed, all without the need for manually entering details.
-Therefore, the chances of human error and human bias also drastically reduce.
+Therefore, the chances of human error and human bias are also drastically reduced.

 With an expense management software, all receipts and bank statements are automatically matched and reconciled within a few clicks.
-This saves the accounting team from having to verify and approve large quantities of transactions manually.
+This saves the accounting team from manually verifying and approving large quantities of transactions.

 Integration with an automated solution helps ensure that all stakeholders remain compliant at all times.
-A TEM software makes sure the expense policies and guidelines set by the company are in alignment with every expense report claim submitted by an employee.
+A TEM software ensures the company's expense policies and guidelines are aligned with every expense report claim submitted by an employee.

 In the case of a policy violation, an automated expense management software will:

-Implementing a robust expense management software can save valuable time and can quickly help identify and rectify errors.
-It also ensures the company stays ahead with its audit and tax filing.
-Lastly, it works as an active catalyst in increasing employee compliance.
+Implementing a robust expense management software can save valuable time and quickly help identify and rectify errors.
+It ensures the company stays ahead with its audit and tax filing.
+It also works as an active catalyst in increasing employee compliance.

-The credit card reconciliation process consists of several phases and processes.
-These processes need to be followed to the dot to avoid any execution errors.
-Having a clear view of roles and responsibilities helps teams to stay prepared.
+The credit card reconciliation process has several phases and cycles.
+Finance teams must follow these processes to the dot to avoid execution errors.
+In addition, having a clear view of roles and responsibilities helps teams to stay prepared.

-Additionally, all stakeholders are well-aware of the process, rules, and consequences of not following them.
-This ensures transparency across the company.
+Lastly, when all stakeholders know the process, rules, and consequences of not following them, it fosters a work environment of honesty and transparency across the company.

-Schedule a demo today to make expense management easier, faster, and accurate for all the stakeholders!
+Schedule a demo today to make your credit card reconciliations easier, faster, and more accurate for all stakeholders!